Selenium RemoteWebDriver: What Is It? How Is It Different From WebDriver?

 8 Min Read

 Selenium has gained immense popularity as the most preferred automation testing tool.
 It is being used widely for testing web applications as it supports a plethora of programming languages, operating systems, and browsers.
-Additionally, the implementation of Selenium test automation is relatively easy, allowing easy integration with other frameworks.
+Additionally, the implementation of Selenium is relatively easy, allowing easy integration with other frameworks.

 As you already know, there are various components of Selenium, including Selenium IDE, Selenium RC, Selenium Grid, and Selenium WebDriver.
 And, Selenium WebDriver is the most crucial component of Selenium Tool’s Suite.
 But do you know what a RemoteWebDriver is, and how is it different from WebDriver?

 In this blog, we will understand the difference between Selenium WebDriver and Selenium RemoteWebDriver.
 Before deep-diving into the differences, let us first understand the basic architecture of Selenium WebDriver.

 Here’s a detailed guide on what is Selenium for the uninitiated ones.

 What Is Selenium WebDriver?